jpmhouston/Batch-Clipboard-website/docs/index.md

 to copy and paste many items together.
 This feature is also known as a "clipboard queue" or as "sequential paste" in other, large clipboard manager apps.
-This app is for people who don't want a large and complex clipboard manager that has a lot of new interface elements to learn, yet still want to the clipboard queue feature at times.
+This app is for people who don't want a large and complex clipboard manager that has a lot of new interface elements to learn, yet still want to this clipboard super-power.

 > Batch Clipboard is derived from the open source clipboard manager Maccy, if you **do** want a great full-featured Mac clipboard manager check it out [here](https://maccy.app/).